Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic categories

 The inverse functor from $\AlgK $ to $\AlgH$ is defined by sending the integral form and element in $\AlgK$ to the ones shown in Table~\ref{table-Habiro-int/fig} in $\AlgH$.
-Then the only non trivial relations to be checked are the integral relations, which are satisfied by Proposition~\ref{H/thm}. \end{proof}
+Then, the only non-trivial relations to be checked are the integral relations, which are satisfied by Proposition~\ref{H/thm}. \end{proof}

 Notice that, in his original definition \cite{Ke01}, Kerler used the non-degeneracy of the copairing instead of the integral axioms, but he also showed that these axioms are interchangeable.

 \FloatBarrier